francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     You should see `0/1` in the `READY` column.
 It represents the ratio of `CURRENT/DESIRED` replicas.
 This means that the pod seems not to come up.
 Let's invenstigate more.

-3. List Pods and take note of the `kubernetes-bootcamp` pod name.
+3. List Pods and take note of the pod name.

     ```sh
     kubectl get pods